Exchange 2019 preferred architecture

 At least one disk in the traditional storage disk pool is reserved as a hot spare.
 AutoReseed is enabled and quickly restores database redundancy after a disk failure by activating the hot spare and initiating database copy reseeds.

 Solid state storage class

 This storage class contains Exchange 2019's new MetaCache Database (MCDB) files.
 These solid-state drives may come in different form factors such as but not limited to traditional 2.5"/3.5" SAS connected or M.2 PCIe connected drives.

-In the event of a solid-state drive failure Exchange High Availability services will attempt to mount the affected databases on different DAG nodes where a healthy MCDB for each affected database still exists.
+If there is a solid-state drive failure Exchange High Availability service, will attempt to mount the affected databases on different DAG nodes where a healthy MCDB for each affected database still exists.
 If for some reason no healthy MCDBs exist for one of the affected databases, then Exchange High Availability services will leave the local affected database copy running without the performance benefits of the MCDB.

 For example, if a customer were to deploy a system capable of holding 20 drives it may have a layout like the following.

 2 HDDs for OS mirror, Exchange Binaries, and Transport Database

 4 SSDs for Exchange MCDBs that provide between 5-10% of the cumulative database storage capacity.

 Optionally a customer may elect to add a spare SSD or a second AutoReseed drive.

 In the example above, we have 120 TB of Exchange database storage and 7.68 TB of MCDB storage that is roughly 6.4% the traditional database storage space.
 With this amount of MCBD storage, we're perfectly aligned within the guidance of 5-10%.
 Each of the 10 TB drives will hold four database copies and each MCDB drive would hold 12 MCDBs.